michaelmangelsdorf/myth/spec.md

     Group ALU

-    0x10: DUP	Push copy of A
+    0x10: SAA	Set X equal to A
-    0x11: SWAP	Push copy of X
+    0x11: SXX	Set A equal to X
-    0x12: NOTA	Push one's complement of A
+    0x12: SXA	Swap A and X
-    0x13: NOTX	Push one's complement of X
+    0x13: SHL	A shifted left, previous MSB in X as LSB
-    0x14: SLA	Push shift left A
+    0x14: SHR	A shifted right logically, previous LSB in X as MSB
-    0x15: SLX	Push shift left X
+    0x15: ASR	A shifted right arithmetically, previous LSB in X as MSB
-    0x16: SRA	Push shift right A
+    0x16: NOT	One's complement of A
-    0x17: SRX	Push shift right X
+    0x17: ALX	255 if A<X else 0
-    0x18: AND	Push A AND X
+    0x18: AEX	255 if A=X else 0
-    0x19: IOR	Push A OR X
+    0x19: AGX	255 if A>X else 0
-    0x1A: EOR	PUSH A XOR X
+    0x1A: OVF	Signed ADDITION overflow flag, invert A for subtraction
-    0x1B: ADD	Push A + X
+    0x1B: ADD	Add A to X (low order 8-bits, CARRY in X)
-    0x1C: OVF	PUSH 0 + B6:SIGNED OVERFLOW + B7:CARRY of: A + X
+    0x1C: SUB	Subtract A from X (low order 8-bits, BORROW in X)
-    0x1D: ALX	Push A<X flag (0 or 255)
+    0x1D: AND	A AND X
-    0x1E: AEX	Push A=X flag (0 or 255)
+    0x1E: IOR	A OR X
-    0x1F: AGX	Push A>X flag (0 or 255)
+    0x1F: EOR	A XOR X

     Group TRAP